-The RFX 770 card offers a very flexible clock tree.
-In addition, the default card configuration has a 10 MHz OCXO and a 125 MHz fixed VCXO.
-Some of the RFX 770 clock tree flexibility is established through build options when the card is manufactured.
+The RFX 880 card offers a very flexible clock tree.
+It can accommodate reference clock inputs from Synchronous Ethernet, eCPRI, CPRI, as well as reference clocks fed in directly over coax cables.
+The default card configuration also has a 10 MHz OCXO and a 125 MHz fixed VCXO.
+Some of the RFX 880 clock tree flexibility is established through build options when the card is manufactured.
 BittWare will configure optimized cards for each customer, with a minimum quantity requirement in each order.